pip-services/pip-services-docs/content/en/dart/grpc/services/grpc_endpoint.md

 #### registerService
-Registers a service with related implementation
+Registers a service with related implementation.

 > void registerService(grpc.Service implementation)

-- **implementation**: grpc.Service - the service implementation methods.
+- **implementation**: grpc.Service - service implementation methods.

 #### setReferences
 Sets references to this endpoint's logger, counters, and connection resolver.

 `@override`
 > void setReferences([IReferences](../../../commons/refer/ireferences) references)
-- **references**: [IReferences](../../../commons/refer/ireferences) - an IReferences object, containing references to a logger, counters, and a connection resolver.
+- **references**: [IReferences](../../../commons/refer/ireferences) - IReferences object containing references to a logger, counters, and a connection resolver.

 #### unregister
-Unregisters a registerable object, so that it is no longer used in dynamic
+Unregisters a registerable object, so that it is no longer used in dynamic endpoint discovery.

 > void unregister([IRegisterable](../iregisterable) registration)

-- **registration**: [IRegisterable](../iregisterable) - the registration to remove.
+- **registration**: [IRegisterable](../iregisterable) - registration to remove.

 ### Examples